Dear reader of ADxS.org, please excuse the disruption.

 lie.35

-The fact that the BAS is primarily dopaminergically controlled by the mesocortical pathway25 explains the susceptibility of the reward system in ADHD due to the dopaminergic dysfunctions known to occur in ADHD.
+The fact that the BAS is primarily dopaminergically controlled by the mesocortical pathway25 explains the vulnerability of the reward system in ADHD due to the dopaminergic dysfunctions known to occur in ADHD.

 A start of the BAS is reflected in an increase in the heart rate3637 and an increase in skin conductance as well as changes in the startle reflex.38